-Peru is a diverse country: a tropical climate prevails in the Eastern rain forests (“Selva”), while there is a dry desert climate in the West and in the coastal regions (“Costa”).
+Peru is a diverse country: tropical climate prevails in the Eastern rain forests (“Selva”) while there is a dry desert climate in the West and in the coastal regions (“Costa”).
 The central Andes (“Sierra”) and the Andean plateau (“Altiplano”) are moderate to cold zones.
-This diversity is also reflected in Peruvian agricultural systems.
-Smallholder farmers in all parts of the country cultivate a multitude of maize and quinoa varieties.
-This biodiversity is at risk due to increasingly extreme climate events and migration of young people to the cities, leading to the loss of traditional know-how concerning cultivation, use and preservation of plants.
+This diversity is reflected in Peruvian agricultural systems.
+Smallholder farmers in all parts of the country cultivate a multitude of maize varieties.
+This biodiversity is at risk due to increasingly extreme climate events and migration of young people to the cities, leading to the loss of traditional knowledge concerning cultivation, use and preservation of plants.
 As a result, there is a chronic shortage of food, especially in remote regions.
 A total of eight million out of 30 million Peruvians live below the poverty line.

-KWS’s Capacity Building Initiative in Peru – completely financed by KWS – consists of various projects that are intended to help improve the food security of Peruvian smallholder farmers.
+KWS’ Capacity Building Initiative in Peru consists of various projects, completely financed by KWS, intended to help improve the food security of Peruvian smallholder farmers.

-- Project partners include the National University of the Altiplano (UNAP, Puno) and Hohenheim University (UH).
+- Project partners include the National Agrarian University La Molina (UNALM, Lima) and Hohenheim University (UH).